 (3) If there is any conflict or inconsistency between a provision made by regulations under this Act and a provision made by regulations under the Gas Standards Act 1972, the latter prevails.

-[Section 51 amended by No. 74 of 2003 s.
+[Section 51 amended: No. 74 of 2003 s.
 10(2).]

 52. Amendments to, or modification of, certain written laws